 - 3.1 Lake County strives to maintain financial stability by developing a comprehensive financial plan that balances services with revenues and expenses.
 One of the keys to reaching this objective is the adoption of a policy that will preserve the County's strong financial position by setting reserve requirements.
 This policy will guide the County in the maintenance and use of resources for financial stabilization purposes. - 3.2 The County desires to maintain a prudent level of financial resources for protection against either reducing service levels or raising taxes and fees due to either temporary revenue shortfalls or unpredicted one-time expenditures necessary to the County's business.
-The use of reserves will help the County continue to offer the high quality of services without employee layoffs or a hiring freeze. - 3.3 These policies should be used to insulate the tax levy operating funds from: - 3.3.1 Temporary cash flow shortages; - 3.3.2 Emergencies as declared by the County Board Chair and later ratified by the County Board; - 3.3.3 Unanticipated economic downturns based on an adverse change in economic indicators
+The use of reserves should support the continuation and will help-the County continue to sustainment of Countysustain essential services and offer the high quality of services without a significant employee layoffs or reduction in force (RIF) or a hiring freeze. - 3.3 These policies should be used to insulate the tax levy operating funds from: - 3.3.1 Temporary cash flow shortages; - 3.3.2 Emergencies as declared by the County Board Chair and later ratified by the County Board;

+Unanticipated economic downturns based on an adverse change in economic indicators as outlined below;